 The Spanish archipelago of the Canary Islands, located off the North African continent in the Atlantic Ocean, consists of eight sun-soaked islands.
 The main draws are Tenerife, Lanzarote, and Gran Canaria, three of the largest islands that are well geared towards tourism.

 Each island has a unique character, though the archipelago’s deep-blue waters share an abundance of remarkable marine life.
 Embark on a sea safari to spot dolphins and whales from any of the islands and, off the coast of Lanzarote, explore the spectacular Atlantic Underwater Museum.
 Made up of sub-aquatic sculptures by artist Jason deCaires, it’s the only underwater museum in Europe.

-Head to Lanzarote’s Timanfaya National Park, which is regularly used by NASA and the European Space Agency to train astronauts.
+One of the most beautiful places in Spain, Lanzarote’s Timanfaya National Park is regularly used by NASA and the European Space Agency to train astronauts.
 Its lunar-like landscape, made of nut-brown sandy terrain and rocky formations, was declared a UNESCO Biosphere Reserve in 1993.